Home Pets Categorizer

 # Train the model

-Just like the image upload process, the model training task is performed in the background.
+Like the image upload process, the model training task runs in the background.
 You can track its progress in the Dashboard and in the Models section, where a new Model tile has now appeared.

 Training in progress